This report highlights trends from

 Conclusion

 Restrictions that exempt certain flavors and product types likely shift sales to the products and flavors that remain on the market.
-Policies that prohibit all non-tobacco flavored e-cigarettes, including flavored disposable e-cigarettes and menthol-flavored prefilled cartridges, reduce e-cigarette sales and may reduce youth access and use of e-cigarettes.
+Policies that prohibit all non-tobacco-flavored e-cigarettes, including flavored disposable e-cigarettes and menthol-flavored prefilled cartridges, reduce e-cigarette sales and may reduce youth access and use of e-cigarettes.

 Number of e-cigarette products is counted as the number of unique UPCs (Universal Product Code) in Circana data.